Moberly Area Community College: Athletics

-MACC offers men's and women's basketball, competing in the National Junior College Athletic Association (NJCAA) Division I, in the Missouri Community College Athletic Conference.
+MACC offers men's and women's basketball, baseball and softball competing in the National Junior College Athletic Association (NJCAA) Division I, in the Missouri Community College Athletic Conference.

 Men

 The men's basketball team is one of the winningest programs in junior college history, with four NJCAA Championships—in 1954, 1955, 1966, and 1967-three National runners-up, and four third-place finishes.
 Through the 2015-16 season, the Greyhounds have 27 national tournament appearances, which ranks second overall.
 The "Hounds" have recorded the most wins at the National Tournament, with 66.
 The four championships came under the direction of well-known college and pro basketball coaches Maury John (1946-1958) and Cotton Fitzsimmons (who coached at MACC from 1958 to 1967).
 Future Div I head coaches Charlie Spoonhour (1972–74), Dana Altman (1983-86) and Jay Spoonhour (2009–12) have led the Greyhounds.